WWE Niagara Falls

 WWE Niagara Falls was a retail store located in Niagara Falls, Ontario, Canada.
-It was owned and operated by Canadian Niagara Hotels Inc., with its name and branding being licensed by the WWE.
+It was owned and operated by Canadian Niagara Hotels Inc., with its name and branding being licensed from the WWE.

 It was the second WWE establishment to open up after WWF New York/The World in 1999, and the first WWE establishment to open outside of the United States.
 After The World closed in 2003, it became the only official WWE retail store in the world.

 History

 The venue was announced during the WrestleMania X8 fan access press conference in early 2002.
 The facility opened in July 2002 as part of the Clifton Hill strip in Niagara Falls.
 It was owned by Canadian Niagara Hotels Inc. who own the Falls Entertainment Avenue Resort.
 The venue was mainly a gift shop with WWE memorabilia and exhibitions on display, selling everything from action figures and t-shirts to books, DVDs, autographs and exclusive WWE Niagara Falls branded merchandise.
 The store featured a drop tower attraction called The Pile Driver, based on the wrestling move, spanning 220 ft.
 This particular attraction was open from mid-May to mid-November due to seasonal demand and climate reasons.